General Eligibility Information

 2. You may not sign a contract or commitment to play professional sports.

-3. You or your relatives may not accept or receive any extra benefits from an agent or anyone who wishes to represent you.
+3. You or your family members may not accept or receive any extra benefits from an agent or anyone who wishes to represent you.

 4. You may not accept a promise of pay even if such pay is to be received following the completion of your intercollegiate athletics' eligibility.

-12. You or your family or friends may not receive an extra benefit that is not available to the general student population or general public.
+11. You or your family members or friends may not receive an extra benefit that is not available to the general student population or general public.

 - Go to Top -